dhirajpatra/private_kb_rag_graph_ollama/README.md

 End-to-end flow:
 Route ➔ Decompose ➔ Retrieve ➔ Prompt ➔ Query Graph ➔ Answer

+Rag Services and Knowledge Graph Services are seperate containers.
+So that when you need to create GraphDB collections or RAG vector store you can run seperate services.
+Also vector stores in common volume.
+So that any services can access that.

 # ![RAG Graph DB based reasoning chat](./images/8.png "RAG GraphDB based deep reasoning chat")
 # ![RAG based reasoning chat](./images/6.png "RAG based deep reasoning chat")